Ultimate Guide To WordPress RSS

 FeedWordPress

-FeedWordPress provides flexible Atom/RSS syndication options for WordPress content.
+FeedWordPress is a simple and flexible Atom/RSS syndication plugin for WordPress-generated content.

 As stated in the FeedWordPress site …